FAIRE Residency

 Bedroom

-The Residency has one double bed (90cm x 180cm) with ample wardrobe space.
-Washed linen bedlinen and 18th-century piqué comforters.
+The Residency has a Louis XVI original double bed (90cm x 180cm) with ample wardrobe space.
+Washed linen bed linen and piqué comforters.

 • A cozy living room corner with a cream sofa, decorative pillows, a side table stacked with magazines, a patterned lampshade, a wooden ladder, and a textured wall with an irregularly shaped niche containing a decorative object.